Beyond A Succession Plan

 The most compelling argument for readiness is what can happen if you aren’t ready when an executive departs.
 Perhaps you have your own horror story of a transition gone bad: a disruption in services, emotional trauma experienced by board or staff members, loss of credibility among the organization’s key stakeholders, or even having to close the doors.
 Investing in transition readiness makes sense because it will increase the odds that you will successfully weather the departure of your executive director (or any key organizational leader for that matter) whenever it may occur without any of these scenarios playing out.
 And because we typically can’t predict when people need to move on in their careers and lives, one should treat executive transition readiness like firefighters approach their work: continual investment in the skills and abilities needed to fight a fire, anytime, anywhere!
 OK, maybe not the perfect metaphor, but you know what I mean.

-Readiness de-mystified
+Readiness De-Mystified

 In 2008, the Annie E Casey Foundation contracted with CompassPoint to study succession planning and executive transition management in the nonprofit sector.
 The resulting report, “Building Leaderful Organizations: Succession Planning for Nonprofits”, has become a bit of a standard-bearer for understanding what organizations need to do to navigate ED transitions well.
 In their report they break down succession planning into three parts: strategic leader development that’s on-going and integrated throughout the organization; emergency succession planning that’s about ensuring key organizational functions are capable of continuing in the event of a sudden departure; and departure-defined succession planning, which lays out the steps for preparing to replace a departing executive director.
 The report also provides a Succession Readiness Checklist to determine where an organization may be lacking in its preparedness.
 I’ve adapted this over time based upon my experience with primarily smaller nonprofit organizations.

-Strategic plan: a current (3 to 5 year) strategic plan is in place, as well as associated implementation work plans that are used to guide the organization’s activities in 12 to 18-month timeframes.
+A current (3 to 5 year) strategic plan is in place, as well as associated implementation work plans that are used to guide the organization’s activities in 12 to 18-month timeframes.

-ED performance evaluation: an evaluation is conducted annually by the board, that assesses both general performance and professional development as well as achievement of strategic goals outlined in the strategic plan.
+An evaluation is conducted annually by the board, that assesses both general performance and professional development as well as achievement of strategic goals outlined in the strategic plan.
 This is not only important in keeping the current ED well-supported and accountable, but it also ensures that the board has a deep understanding of the current strengths and challenges of this important executive function

-Senior directors and managers: the senior directors and managers, based upon annual evaluations, are each at least satisfactorily performing in their jobs and work well together, embodying the following characteristics:
+The senior directors and managers, based upon annual evaluations, are each at least satisfactorily performing in their jobs and work well together, embodying the following characteristics:

 • They have a positive team culture comprised of people who support one another and are able to reach decisions as a group efficiently and respectfully.